SimplifyJobs/Summer2025-Internships/README-Off-Season.md

-# Summer 2024 Tech Internships by Pitt CSC & Simplify
+# Off-Season Tech Internships by Pitt CSC & Simplify

-Welcome back!
-This repository is your go-to resource for sharing and keeping track of software, tech, computer science, project management, and quantitative internships for **Summer 2024**.
+We're back!
+Use this repo to share and keep track of software, tech, CS, PM, quant internships for **Fall 2023, Winter 2024, or Spring 2024**.
 The list is maintained collaboratively by the [Pitt Computer Science Club](https://pittcsc.org/) and [Simplify](https://simplify.jobs/)!

 :warning: Please note that this repository is exclusively for internships/co-ops in the United States, Canada, or Remote positions :earth_americas: